developerRD/ImageProcessing/README.md

 Since my first language is Turkish, I completed this project using Turkish language but here I Provided a translation for you.

 Location of laser light : [30 ,504 ]

-Location of the laser pointed on surface : [207,301] Position in the liquid after the light is refracted: [407, 305]
+Location of the laser pointed on surface : [207,301]

+Position in the liquid after the light is refracted: [407, 305]

 Refraction: 1.284646

+In this experiment, the refractive index was taken as the measured liquid water.
+The refractive index of water is 1.33.
+As a result, the value we obtained was obtained as 1.28 with a margin of error of 3.75%.